-As noted under the Risk Factor captioned "Risks Relating to the Mortgage Loans - Freddie Mac's Limited Review of a Sample of the Mortgage Loans May Not Reveal All Aspects Which Could Lead to Losses," there can be no assurance that our review uncovered all relevant factors relating to the origination of the Mortgage Loans, the Underlying Sellers' compliance with applicable law and regulations and the original appraisals relating to the mortgage Loans.
+As noted under the Risk Factor captioned "Risks Relating to the Mortgage Loans - Freddie Mac's Limited Review of a Sample of the Mortgage Loans May Not Reveal All Aspects Which Could Lead to Losses," there can be no assurance that our review uncovered all relevant factors relating to the origination of the Mortgage Loans, the Underlying Sellers' compliance with applicable law and regulations and the original appraisals relating to the mortgaged properties; or uncovered all relevant factors that could affect the future performance of the Mortgage Loans.
 We reviewed a sample of the Mortgage Loans (which review may not detect all underwriting defects for loans that were reviewed) and the Mortgage Loans that were included in the review may have characteristics that were not discovered, noted or analyzed as part of the review that could, nonetheless, result in those Mortgage Loans failing to perform in the future.